Washing Machine Repair

 If you have absolutely NO information about the washer anywhere, make sure you bring your old part to the parts store with you.
 Sometimes they can match an old part by looks or by part number.

 The tools that you may need (depending on the diagnosis) are listed below.
 Some are optional.
 The reason for the option is explained.

-For certain repairs, you will need a special tool.
+For certain washing machine repairs, you will need a special tool.
 These are inexpensively available from your appliance parts dealer.
 They are listed in this book as needed.